 Probate With A Will – When a Person Dies with a Will in Texas

-When a person dies with a Will in Texas, – the person named in the Will as ‘executor’ is expected to petition the Probate Court to begin the Probate process.
-At initial probate hearing, the judge will seek to validate the submitted Will and will make every effort to approve the Will’s named executor.
-If Will found valid, the named executor or judge approved alternate executor is approved to gather and safeguard all estate assets, pay all debts & taxes, and then distribute the remaining estate assets as specified by the Will.
+When a Person Dies with a Will in Texas – When a person dies with a will in Texas, – the person named in the will as ‘executor’ is expected to petition the Probate Court to begin the probate process.
+At initial probate hearing, the judge will seek to validate the submitted will and will make every effort to approve the will’s named executor.
+If the will is found valid, the named executor or judge-approved alternate executor is approved to gather and safeguard all estate assets, pay all debts & taxes, and then distribute the remaining estate assets as specified by the will.

 Probate is Started by Filing a Probate Application

 For those who pass with a Will, the probate application must contain basic required information including:

 - Date of death

 - Deceased’s address

 Following the filing, the county clerk will post the notice at the courthouse informing the public that a new probate application has been filed.
 Following a required two-week waiting period, you can have your first hearing before a probate judge.

 Who Can Start the Probate Process?